reactjs/react.dev/src/content/learn/index.md

 </DiagramGroup>

-However, often you'll need components to *share data and always update together*.
+However, often you'll need Components to *share data and always update together*.

-To make both `MyButton` components display the same `count` and update together, you need to move the state from the individual buttons "upwards" to the closest component containing all of them.
+To make both `MyButton` Components display the same `count` and update together, you need to move the state from the individual buttons "upwards" to the closest Component containing all of them.

 In this example, it is `MyApp`: